jfmoy/jfmoy.github.io/content/resume/_index.md

 *August 2021 - Present*

-Engineering lead for the Seller Experience Collective (Tribe) at Vestiaire Collective.

-As Vice President of Engineering at Vestiaire Collective, I steer the Seller Experience Collective, a diverse, global team.
-Our Collective comprises three squads focused on distinct seller segments within our international luxury fashion marketplace, providing tailored experiences to enhance engagement, user experience and efficiency.
+As the Vice President of Engineering at Vestiaire Collective, I lead the Seller Experience Collective, orchestrating a global, multidisciplinary team to innovate and enhance our luxury fashion marketplace through strategic leadership, technological advancement, and process optimization.

-My remit extends to key aspects of the selling process, catering to a wide array of business types.
-I oversee critical features like item deposition, commission structures, buyer-seller negotiation, chat functionality, price drops, and product taxonomy, providing tailored solutions for each business type including Consumer-to-Consumer (C2C), Business-to-Consumer (B2C), Consignment, and Brand partners.
-With my team, we delivered numerous breakthroughs across the seller scope, including a complete transformation of Vestiaire Collective monetisation strategy.

-A landmark achievement has been our 'Resale As A Service' platform, a PAAS solution that empowers luxury brands to offer second-hand service, bolstering industry sustainability.

-In addition to leading the Seller Experience Collective, I have recently taken on the role of leader of the architecture group, where I am instrumental in coordinating and enabling the advancement of the engineering culture and standards of Vestiaire Collective.

-Beyond leadership, I recruit and guide an all-star team, and I occasionally contribute hands-on in complex scenarios.
-Additionally, I play a significant role in shaping our product roadmap, ensuring our technological advancements align with market needs.
-My role in refining company-wide processes and participating in the architectural group guides the technical evolution of Vestiaire Collective.

-In the first six months of my tenure, I was also the Interim VP Engineering of the Conversion Collective based in Paris (~30 Engineers across 4 squads).
-I notably led the design and architecture of an in-house Rule Engine that provides flexibility and performance for defining and executing business rules and is now used across the entire organisation (shipping, fees, customisation, etc.).

-- Hire and lead a talented team of Engineering Managers and Engineers across Backend, Data Science, Mobile, Frontend and QA.
-I encourage a Product Engineering mindset across the team, and strong individula and collective ownership of our scope.
-- Help define, orchestrate, and pilot ambitious engineering OKRs, further enabling our business by improving the technical foundations of our platform.
+- **Strategic Leadership**: Spearhead two end to end squads and a Data Science team focusing on tailored seller experiences, improving engagement, and operational efficiency across diverse seller segments.
+- **Innovation and Delivery**: Co-directed the overhaul of the monetisation strategy and launched Vestiaire Collective 'Resale As A Service' platform, significantly contributing to the luxury sector's sustainability and leveraged by prestigious brands such as Gucci, Chloé, MyTheresa and others.
+- **Technical Oversight**: Oversee crucial selling process features including item listing and depositing, pricing strategies, negotiations, buyer/seller chat, and product taxonomy for various business models (C2C, B2C, Consignment, Brand partners).
-- Contribute to the architecture and system design of key processes and systems.
+- **Engineering Culture**: Recently assumed leadership of the architecture group, enhancing engineering standards and fostering a culture of excellence.
+- **Team Development**: Recruit and mentor a high-caliber engineering team, promoting a product engineering mindset and strong ownership.
-- Set up robust and automated workflows and release processes.
+- **Operational Excellence**: Established robust, automated workflows and release processes, significantly improving operational reliability and speed.
-- Actively contribute to the Product definition and design.
+- **Product Strategy**: Actively involved in product roadmap planning, ensuring alignment with technological capabilities and market demands.
-- Initiative and lead transverse task forces to tackle critical technical topics for the growth of the VC marketplace.
+- **Cross-functional Initiatives**: Initiated and led cross-functional task forces to address critical technical challenges, driving the marketplace's growth.
-- Lead the architecture group and drive the engineering culture to position Vestiaire Collective as a leading tech company.
+- **Interim Leadership**: Temporarily led the Conversion Collective, overseeing 30 engineers and the creation of a versatile in-house Rule Engine now pivotal across the organization.

-**Keywords: Leadership, Recruitment, Architecture, System Design, Methodologies, Processes, Product Engineering**
+**Keywords: Technical Leadership, Engineering Governance, Architecture, System Design, Methodologies, Processes, Product Engineering, Recruitment**

 ### CTO (Chief Technology Officer) - Cloudshelf - London, United Kingdom

 *February 2021 - July 2021*

-Worked as interim CTO for Cloudshelf, a solution integrating with Shopify for bridging the gap between retailers' e-commerce platforms and their brick and mortar stores.
+In my role as Interim CTO for Cloudshelf, I spearheaded the creation and launch of an innovative solution that seamlessly connects retailers' e-commerce platforms with their physical stores, focusing on strategic development, platform integration, and team building.

-- Led the development of the MVP with a release on the Shopify app store in mid-2021.
+- **MVP Leadership**: Directed the development and successful launch of the MVP on the Shopify app store, marking a significant milestone in mid-2021.
-- Designed a platform that can easily integrate with other popular e-commerce platforms (WooCommerce, Magento, etc.)
+- **Platform Integration**: Engineered a versatile platform designed for easy integration with leading e-commerce platforms, including WooCommerce and Magento, enhancing retailer accessibility and utility.
-- Hired a great Engineering team to support the growth of the company in the future.
+- **Team Formation**: Recruited a highly skilled Engineering team to support and accelerate the company's growth trajectory.

 **Keywords: Angel round startup, MVP, leadership, Typescript, Nest.js, Postgres, Redis, Next.js, React**